Monday, May 3, 2010

 • Reduces free radical and oxidative damage

-Most commercially produced xylitol is derived from either birch bark or corn.
+Commercially produced xylitol is derived from either birch bark or corncobs.
 From its name, many assume it must be an artificial chemical concoction, but it occurs naturally in the fibers of many fruits and vegetables.
+It is produced by our own bodies in the gut, about 5 to 15 grams daily during normal metabolism, with the enzymes to break it down.
+Some may experience gastric distress when starting with xylitol, but this tends to pass when the body has adapted.
+The health educator Chris Kresser writes:

 I look forward to the day when xylitol, stevia and blackstrap molasses, like white sugar and other processed foods, can easily be obtained at regular grocery stores.
-For now, they are mostly found in the natural foods and supplement stores.
+For now, they are mostly found in the natural foods and supplement stores, and can be ordered online.
 They are safe for diabetics, who ought to use other sweeteners with caution, or not at all.

 Xylitol can be used in recipes 1 to 1 as a sugar replacement.
 It can't be used in making yeast breads because it won't feed the yeast to make it rise.
-There are xylitol mints and chewing gum available.
-I don't care for gum; I mostly use xylitol in tea and take small amounts from a bottle I carry with me when I'm out, enjoying the feeling that I'm benefiting my teeth with the sweet stuff.
-But cheesecake is my cake of choice; I look forward to making it with xylitol and enjoying it on occasion, knowing I can indeed have cake and my health too!
+There are xylitol mints, chocolates, and chewing gum available.
+I don't care for gum; I mostly use xylitol in a concoction of milk and blackstrap molasses (with just a bit of cold-brewed coffee), and take small amounts from a bottle I carry with me when I'm out, enjoying the feeling that I'm benefiting my teeth (and general health) with the sweet stuff.
+But cheesecake is my cake of choice; I look forward to making it with xylitol and enjoying it on occasion, knowing I can indeed eat cake and have my health too!